 Find the Center for the Performing Arts online

-The Center for the Performing Arts at Penn State aspires to create connected, sustainable and equitable communities, where everyone experiences joy, belonging and creativity.
+The Center for the Performing Arts at Penn State, a unit of the College of Arts and Architecture, aspires to create connected, sustainable and equitable communities, where everyone experiences joy, belonging and creativity.

 For more information about the season, visit the Center for the Performing Arts online, Facebook, Instagram and YouTube.